Year 3 Basketball Lesson 4

 Success Criteria

-- I can use both my hands to help me shoot
+• I can use both hands to shoot the ball correctly

 We are Learning...